Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 # Data processing

-This Readme describes how to get started doing the data processing and shows the results of the experiment.
+This Readme describes how to get started with the data processing and shows the results of the experiment.

 ## Data Access